guxm2021/ALT_SpeechBrain/DALI/LM/README.md

 # Language Model with DALI
 This sub-project contains recipes for training RNN langugae model for the DALI Dataset.
-We assume you have downloaded and pre-processed DSing dataset.
-The DSing dataset is saved at `/path/to/DALI`.
+We assume you have downloaded and pre-processed DALI dataset and DSing dataset.
+The DALI dataset is saved at `/path/to/DALI_v2` and `/path/to/DALI_Test` while the DSing dataset is saved at `/path/to/DSing`

 ## Prerequisties
 We train RNNLM on DSing and DALI training splits and evaluate the model on DALI valid split.
 Please follow the step 1-3 to prepare the data.

 1. Prepare text corpus for DALI, run:
 ```
-python dali_prepare.py --data_folder /path/to/dali
+python dali_prepare.py --data_folder /path/to/DALI_v2
 ```

 2. Prepare text corpus for DSing, run:
 ```
-python dsing_prepare.py --data_folder /path/to/dsing
+python dsing_prepare.py --data_folder /path/to/DSing
 ```

 3. Combine text corpus from two datasets into train split, run: